 For those wondering how to get bugs out of vegetables, this is the most old-fashioned way.

 I know it can be challenging to get critters and other stuff off your leafy greens.
-However, running each leaf or group of leaves under running water can remove some dirt and debris.
+However, running each leaf, or a group of leaves, under running water can remove some dirt and debris.

 This method isn’t always the most effective way to clean produce, though.

-A better way to sanitize leafy greens like lettuce and kale is to fill a large pot with cool water and place the leaves in it.
+A better way to clean leafy greens like lettuce and kale is to fill a large pot with cool water and submerge the leaves.
 Swish around a bit and allow them to sit for 5 to 10 minutes.

-The dirt and parasites will settle at the bottom.
-Some might even float on top.
+The dirt and other debris will often settle at the bottom of the container, while some contaminants may float on the surface.
 You can then remove the leaves and run them under water quickly to ensure all the grit is gone.

 2. Vinegar